 One way to do so is to install a form of an automatic-check system – be that a QR code scanner near the entrance, a beacon system in the office, or basically anything else.
 But on the other hand, building a surveillance system can significantly decrease the team morale – who wants to work in the Orwellian vision of office?

-So the other way is to encourage the employees to document breaks on their own.
+So the other way is to encourage the employees to document work breaks on their own.
 This way can bring more benefits than one would expect.
-With the ability to shape their own schedule, employees can either adapt their work to life events or build up their own scheme that works best.
+With the ability to shape their schedule, employees can either adapt their work to life events or build up their scheme that works best.
 If the schedule sticks to the company’s policy, everything is alright.

-Last but not least – giving the employee control is a clear signal that the time controlling is not about surveillance, but about gathering knowledge.
+Finally – giving the employee control is a clear signal that the time controlling is not about surveillance, but about gathering knowledge.
 The first model is based on fear, while the second is built upon mutual trust.

 Focus on the outcome

 At the end, which employee is considered a more valuable one?
-The one clocking in and out to work for hours or the one who delivers the results?
+The one clocking in and out to work for hours, or the one who delivers the results?
 Or does it matter if the job is done?

 Find the reason, give feedback, be fair

 People take breaks for a myriad of reasons.
-Some do that due to health-related reasons, others just find it satisfying to have more free time by doing their stuff earlier.
+Some do that due to health-related reasons, others just find it satisfying to have more spare time by doing their stuff earlier.
 According to the so-called Parkinson’s law.

-The Law, being in fact a justified observation, was delivered by Cyril Northcote Parkinson, who worked at the Colonial Office during the decline of a British Empire.
+The Law, being, in fact, a justified observation, was delivered by Cyril Northcote Parkinson, who worked at the Colonial Office during the decline of a British Empire.
 With the shrinking number of colonies to administrate, the number of employees of the office rose – thus with the bureaucracy, the work expanded to fill all the time available.

-Thus as well as the employee who works too little needs some feedback, so the one who is overworking oneself just due to Parkinson’s law.
+Thus, as well as the employee who works too little needs some feedback, so the one who is overworking oneself just due to Parkinson’s law.

 Summary